-Archaeology of Dwelling: The dynamics between house and society in prehistoric Scandinavia
+Archaeology of Dwelling: The dynamics between house and society in prehistoric Scandinavia (completed)

 The project examines Scandinavia’s later prehistory from the point of view of the house.
 How can studying architecture and households generate new knowledge about large-scale social and political development through prehistory?

 The reconstructed Iron Age hall from Borg, Lofoten.
 Photo: Marianne Hem Eriksen